 And I guess the main reason for that is quite simply because, for many women, it is the unthinkable.
 Nobody spends their pregnancy planning for the possibility that a baby they have grown and loved for nine months may not make it home, myself included.
 And rightly so.
 But given the fact that for 1 in 200 of us, that will be the case, surely having the right advice readily available beforehand would help many women should the unthinkable happen?

-Because I imagine that anyone who loses their baby feels very much as I did, when you are sat there receiving the news that your baby has died, when you’re whole world has come crashing down and you are in complete and utter shock, it is impossible to think straight, let alone make decisions that will last you a lifetime.
+Because I imagine that anyone who loses their baby feels very much as I did, when you are sat there receiving the news that your baby has died, when your whole world has come crashing down and you are in complete and utter shock, it is impossible to think straight, let alone make decisions that will last you a lifetime.

 I am also hugely aware that everyone’s experiences are very different, and the following advice is by no means the right way, or the wrong way.
 I have met so many women who have lost babies, even at full term, who did not want to hold their baby, or even look at them, who dealt with their grief personally and privately, and in a way that they felt was best for their family.
 And I support them in that whole heartedly.